-Our report on our audit of the basic financial statements of the Public Defender Corporation for the Tenth Judicial Circuit for the year ended June 30, 2011 appears on pages 1 and 2.
+Our report on our audit of the basic financial statements of the Public Defender Corporation for the Tenth Judicial Circuit for the year ended June 30, 2012 appears on pages 1 and 2.
 That audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The schedule of budget to actual expenses - cash basis is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basis financial statements taken as a whole.
+The schedule of budget to actual expenses - cash basis provides additional analysis and is not a required part of the basic financial statements.
+The schedule is management's responsibility, and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+This schedule was subject to auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, this information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-Balistra, Hur & Scheru
+Balistra, Harr & Scherur